Plan for the future.

 They sell a product.
 I provide a service.
 And in most cases, that one-size-fits-all product doesn’t come with a warranty.

 If you are building a new house, are you going to hire an electrician to wire up the house, or are you going to look up videos on the internet to try to figure out how to wire the house yourself?
 Most people recognize that there is a risk of fire, loss, or death from improper wiring.
-Common sense dictates that even though you might be able to do the job yourself, you hire the electrician to ensure that everything is done properly.
+Sure, you can buy the materials at the local home improvement center just like you can buy a 100-page document from a “zoom” website.
+Common sense dictates that even though you might be able to do the job yourself, you hire the professional to ensure that everything is set up properly.

 For the same reason, you should trust a licensed professional to construct your estate plan according to your needs.